GenericMappingTools/gmt/doc_classic/rst/source/gmtset.rst

 **gmtset** will adjust individual GMT defaults settings in the current directory's :doc:`gmt.conf` file.
 If no such file exists one will be created.
-The main purpose of **gmtset** is temporarily to change certain parameters inside a shell script, e.g., set the dots-per-inch to 72, run the script, and reset to 1200 dpi.
+The main purpose of **gmtset** is temporarily to change certain parameters inside a shell script, e.g., set the map frame type to plain, run the script, and reset to fancy.
 Only parameters that differ from the GMT SI system defaults will be written.
 Optionally, you can specify one or more temporary changes directly on any GMT command line with the syntax **-**\ **-PARAMETER**\ =\ *VALUE*; such changes are only in effect